8ta4/spam/DONTREADME.md

 No. That's the tool's job.
 Manually comparing slightly different drafts is a great way to lose your mind.

+> Does `spam` give a send date to every message it generates?

+No. The `gatekeeper` agent is the last step in the workflow.
+If a message doesn't meet the standard, it'll be rejected instead of being given a send date.

+You'll see this decision recorded in the `decision` column of the `runs` sheet.
+That column will contain one of two things:

+- A date.

+- The keyword `rejected`.

+This makes the `decision` column a sum type.

+When you see a date, that's the recommended send date; the tool itself doesn't send anything.

 ### Context Awareness

 > Does this tool scrape pages as an anonymous bot?